coderefinery/coderefinery.org/content/blog/2025-10-08-git-material.md

   - Pulling with rebase

 - Temporary work and stashing
-    - Small episode in Dominic's material
+    - Small episode in Heidelberg university material

 - [Atomic commits](https://www.pauline-vos.nl/atomic-commits/), using `git commit --amend` and `git commit --fixup` which provide a gentle introduction to `git rebase -i` (see above)